PSRahul/product_photo_with_lora_sd/README.md

   <img src="screenshots/filter_output.png" width="500" />
 </p>

-As is it seen for each of the image, the program outputs if there is any of the product class in the image and the number of such regions found.
+As is it seen from the screenshot, the program outputs if there is any of the product class in the image and the number of such regions found.
 For the final image, which is that of moon, we can see that none of the product class are present.

 In the visualisation below, each row represents a separate input image.
 The first image of each row represents the input image and the following images are the mask generated on the identified object.
 For the last image, since no products in the given list were identified, no masks are generated.